-I was feeling that way last week when an astute reader did what I should have when I reviewed Charlie’s Soap last year.
+I was feeling that way last week when an astute reader did what I should have when I reviewed Charlie’s Soap in 2010.
 I was even questioned at the time because instead of doing thorough research into butylcelosolv, the active ingredient the company told me was in their all-purpose cleaner, I accepted their explanation of its safety.
 I still didn’t look into it further.
 Big mistake.

 Luckily, a reader named Michelle popped in with a new comment and some much better Google searches.
 She shared the following:

-I have yet to find any blog or lettter from the president stating anything about that ingredient.
+I have yet to find any blog or letter from the president stating anything about that ingredient.